Baymen: Settlement

 The first Baymen settled in the Belize City area in the 1630s.
 They were English buccaneers and pirates trying to outrun the Spanish rulers in Mexico and Central America.
 They found that they could make a living cutting and selling logwood to the home country.
 Many of the first Baymen settled on what is now the Northside of Belize City governing their settlement through public meetings.
 In logging they employed enslaved Africans who, while they might be left to their own devices in logging camps, were dependent on their owners for rations and supplies.

-The Spanish, who considered the English intruders upon their Kingdom of Guatemala, chased out the Baymen four times between 1717 and 1780.
+The Spanish, who considered the English to be intruders upon their Kingdom of Guatemala, chased out the Baymen four times between 1717 and 1780.
 Following the 1783 Peace of Paris and 1786 Convention of London, they tolerated the Baymen as logwood concessionaires but on condition that Great Britain evacuate her subjects from the Miskito Coast.
-London directed the newly appointed superintendent for the Bay.
-Colonel Edward Despard, to accommodate these Shoremen.
+London directed Colonel Edward Despard, the newly-appointed Superintendent of the British logwood concessions in the Bay of Honduras (present-day Belize), to accommodate these Shoremen.
 To the dismay of the Baymen, Despard did so without "any distinction of age, sex, character, respectability, property or colour".
 He distributed land by lottery in which, the Baymen noted in their petition to London, "the meanest mulatto or free negro has an equal chance".
 Despard also set aside lands for common use and sought to keep food prices down “for the poorer sort of people”.